ol97/YogaApp/README.md

                        and navigation graphs (/res/navigation/analyzer_nav_challenge.xml,
                        /res/navigation/analyzer_nav_recorder.xml).
-Ideally there should be only one graph with two entry points, but I had some problems with making it work with configuration changes (two instances of Fragment were be created).
+Ideally there should be only one graph with two entry points, but I had some problems with making it work with configuration changes (two instances of Fragment were created).
                        As a solution I split it into two graphs (ChallengeMode + Settings, RecordingMode + Settings).
 Correct one is selected in onCreate method of AnalyzerActivity.